 Our dreams are not so different

 So what compelled this particular cougar to keep going, to keep traveling the world until he found what he was looking for?
-Perhaps what motivated him to wander may be what motivates us all: an urge to move through landscape.
+Perhaps what motivated him to wander may be what motivates us all: an urge to move through the landscape.

 I also have a dream of walking across the state.
 My corridor, however, would be the Ice Age National Scenic Trail, a 1,200-mile hike.
 The trail traverses Wisconsin from east to west, roughly following the shape of a glacier that retreated 10,000 years ago.
 It, too, would be an epic journey.
 A lot of people I know say I can’t do it.